 - Coral Restoration –The Coral Tribe have custom-built their own coral nurseries, regularly go out diving with the sole purpose of collecting small coral fragments that would otherwise die.
 From there they are transplanted, rehabilitated, and moved back onto the natural reef or artificial structures at Junkyard

-- Adopt A Coral Program– since 2017, Eco Koh Tao has offered the option for anyone (divers and non-divers alike) to sponsor a coral transplant, helping raise valuable funds to continue coral restoration projects.
+- Adopt A Coral Program– since 2015, The Coral Tribe has offered the option for anyone (divers and non-divers alike) to ‘Adopt A Coral’ helping raise valuable funds to continue coral restoration projects. www.patreon.com/thecoraltribe

 - Mooring Buoy Installation – the crew assists with various mooring installation projects, providing boats with a better option than dropping anchor over precious corals.

 - Net Removal – fishing nets snagged and caught on pinnacles are deadly to marine life.
 The Coral Tribe team is always on hand to assist with the removal of nets.

 Aside from being involved with multiple citizen science and community projects, the teaching team at The Coral Tribe run several Marine Conservation courses, Marine Conservation Internships which range from 1 week to 8 months in length.
 Their aim is to create and develop divers to see the underwater world in a different light and become more heavily involved in its protection and conservation – all the while having fun and learning lots about the amazing realm beneath the surface.